 Arriving at Mandarin Oriental Paris you are immediately welcomed with white lilies over the walls of the entrance in an amazingly different approach.
 Continuing further into the reception area and you see the lush green gardens, with white flowers.
-Not coloured, just white and it works.
+Not coloured, just white – and it works.
 There are white flowers everywhere within the reception and parlour areas, and then there are the hues of pinks and purples in the soft furnishings.
-This is a hotel where order stop smoking drug, design and art are working correctly together.
+This is a hotel where design and art are working correctly together.

 This was a faultless setting for our lunch at Camelia Restaurant.
 The restaurant also looks out onto this incredible garden and there is outside dining as well as some uniquely shaped bird cages, available for diners.
 The interior of the restaurant is very modern, with white and soft beige touches to compliment the green gardens outside.
-There are white flowers on the tables and white flowers outside.
+There are white flowers on the tables and more white flowers outside.
 There are some unique shapes to the walls that again show this modern design element.
-Again this testimony to considered intention.
+Again this is testimony to considered intention.